Suzaku Kururugi: The Miraculous Birthday

+Another Century

-After the eunuchs defeat in the Chinese Federation, Suzaku arrive with the three Rounds member, Gino, Anya, and Luciano, and a fleet of Britannian Knightmare Frames led by Schneizel.
-As they are about to fight the Black Knights an unknown black energy appeared and was suddenly transported to Eria, where he was separated with the other Britannian forces and the other Rounds, but manage to board the Avalon with Lloyed and Ceclie, who were also sucked in.
-In Eria, Suzaku and co have appeared on a mountain landscape, were Cecil discovered Zero near their area.
-After finding Zero, he encountered different mechs who are with him.
+The fourth installment of the Another Century's Episode series, Another Century's Episode R features Suzaku with his Lancelot.
+After the defeat in the Chinese Federation, Suzaku arrives with Rounds and a fleet of Britannian Knightmare Frames led by Schneizel.
+As they are about to fight the Black Knights an unknown black energy appeared and was suddenly transported to Eria, where he is separated with the other Britannian forces and the other Rounds, but manage to board the Avalon with Lloyed and Ceclie, who were also sucked in.
+In Eria, Suzaku and have appeared on a mountain landscape, were Cecil discovered Zero near their area.
 Kei and Olson D. Verne from Super Dimension Century Orguss, and Kei ask whether he would join them, which Suzaku refuse because of their alliance with Zero and prepares to attack, but was interrupted by one of the Seasons, Spring One, in her Core unit, Sea Plant, with a group of Icon units.
 When Spring offered them allegiance, Suzaku hesitated because he will not forgive Zero, but will not trust anyone that would protect Zero, and he refuses.
 After Spring ordered the attack, Suzaku ordered the Avalon to assist Zero and his new allies.
 After her defeat and the appearance of more Icons, he and the others witness Macross Quarter from the Macross Zero series, with the Ark Alpha, and witness it destroying a fleet of Icon.
 As the Macross Quarter captain, Jeffrey Wilder, offered the group to join up with them, Zero agreed and asked Suzaku to come with them, which he hesitated but accepts.